ragaeeb/rihlah/README.md

 is no need to check large emulator blobs into `public/`.
 When wiring the `Dos` player, make sure the `pathPrefix` points to `https://v8.js-dos.com/latest/emulators/`—that folder hosts the `emulators.js` worker bundle that powers js-dos. 【75bfef†L1-L27】

+If the emulator console shows `panic]Broken bundle, .jsdos/dosbox.conf not found`, the archive being streamed is missing the metadata js-dos requires at the root of the ZIP file.
+Run `bun run check:bundles` to scan every `.jsdos` under `public/games` and report missing `.jsdos/dosbox.conf` or `.jsdos/jsdos.json` files before restarting the dev server.
+For a manual spot check, `unzip -l public/games/jetpack.jsdos | head` should list `.jsdos/dosbox.conf` near the top.
+The dev server now emits `Cache-Control: no-store` for `/games/*.jsdos` so reloading the page always streams the on-disk archive instead of a stale browser cache.

 ## Scripts

 | Command | Description |